chazhenricks/MVC_Babel/MVC_Babel/README.md

 Luckily, when you install Node, you also get NPM.
 To check to see if you have NPM installed, run `npm -v` anywhere in your terminal and it will return the version number currently installed, if any.

+## Getting Started
+#### 1. `npm init`
+The first thing we need to do is initialize our project to work with NPM.
+Running `npm init` in the root directory of your project will kick this process off.
+This creates a `package.json` file in the root of your project.
+This file is kind of the traffic cop of how npm modules interact with the rest of the projects.

+>Note: This project already has a 'package.json` file set up with all you need.

+#### 2. `npm install`
+We are going to need a few packages to get Webpack/Bable up and running.
+To install these packages, we include them as devDependencies in our `package.json` file.
+To install new packages, type `npm install ${package-name} --save-dev` in the root directory of your project.
+This looks in npm for a package, downloads it, and adds it to your `package.json` file.

+When installing packages from NPM, they are placed in a `/node_modules/` directory on the same level as your `package.json` file.
+This is similiar to the `References` directory in a C# project.
+However, this folder contains files needed for development and often contains _lots_ of directories/files, so this is usually ignored in source control for space reasons.
+Because of this, if you are starting a project that some one else has created, and that project has a list of dependencies in the `package.json` file, all you need to do is type `npm install` in the root directory of the project and npm will install all of them for you.

+#### 3. `webpack.config.js`
+We will now need to configure our `webpack.config.js` file.
+This is a configuration file that tells webpack how to webpack.
+It is here you will define your entry points, where to dump the bundled file, and what to do to each file before it gets added to the bundle.

+####4. `.babelrc`
+The next file we need to configure is our `.babelrc` file.
+This is similiar to the `webpack.config.js` file, but for Babel.
+This just tells babel how to babel.